AtharvaKulkarniIT/Travelscapes/README.md

 4. Create a database with name `Travelscapes` and import it into your MySQL server.
 You can find the SQL file in the `Database` directory.

-5. Configure the database connection.
-Open the `config.php` file in the `includes` directory and update the database connection details accordingly.

-6. Start your local server environment.
+5. Start your local server environment.

-7. Open your web browser and navigate to :
+6. Open your web browser and navigate to :
    ```
    http://localhost/Travelscapes-main
    ```

-9. You should now see the Travelscapes website running locally on your machine.
+7. You should now see the Travelscapes website running locally on your machine.

 ## Contributors